In this guide, we take a look at the functions of the center console switch cluster (SZM) used to adjust the steering column and how to diagnose th

 - Remove the 500 grit disk and install the 800 grit disc.
 Follow the same procedure as in the previous step to remove haze from your BMW headlight.
 Sand the headlight with 800 grit for at least 5 minutes.

-- When you are finished with the 800 grid disc, reuse them but this time apply water to the headlight.
-Use 800 grip disc and water to clean your BMW headlight for at least 5 minutes.
+- When you are finished with the 800 grit disc, reuse them but this time apply water to the headlight.
+Use 800 grit disc and water to clean your BMW headlight for at least 5 minutes.